stefaanc/stefaanc.github.io/_posts/2020-03-01-notes-on-implementing-comments.md

 I also implemented a fall-back solution.
 I took the `mystery-man` avatar from Gravatar and made the man's profile transparent.
 I'm using a coloured background for the image and added the first initial of user's name.
 The colour depends on the initial and the length of the name.
 I added 12 background colours.

-Finally, I added a profanity-filter for the comment and changes the avatar if the message has swear words.
+Finally, I added a [profanity-filter](https://github.com/ChaseFlorell/jQuery.ProfanityFilter) for the comment that changes the avatar if the message has swear words.

 <br>